adafruit/Adafruit_IO_Documentation/README.md

 Contributions are welcome!

 This project is based on [slate](https://github.com/lord/slate).
-All source for the documentation sections are in Markdown formatted text files in the [source/includes](https://github.com/adafruit/Adafruit_IO_Documentation/tree/master/source/includes) directory.
+All source for the documentation sections is in Markdown formatted text files in the [source/includes](https://github.com/adafruit/Adafruit_IO_Documentation/tree/master/source/includes) directory.

 If you see a change you'd like to make, you can fork this repository, commit your changes to your copy of the project, and submit it as a pull request.
 If you have a question or find that something is missing or incorrectly documented, you can let us know by [creating a new issue](https://github.com/adafruit/Adafruit_IO_Documentation/issues) on this project.